MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2107-release-notes.md

 Fixed validation issues with the **DestinationVariable** parameter to allow values that start with an underscore (`_`).

+**Non-breaking changes**

+Added the **LayeredDriver** parameter to support layered keyboard driver during OS deployment.

+### New-CMTSStepUpgradeOperatingSystem

+For more information, see [New-CMTSStepUpgradeOperatingSystem](/powershell/module/configurationmanager/New-CMTSStepUpgradeOperatingSystem).

+**Non-breaking changes**

+Added new parameter **SoftwareUpdate** to specify a feature update for the [Upgrade OS](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_UpgradeOS) task sequence step.

 ### Publish-CMPrestageContent

 For more information, see [Publish-CMPrestageContent](/powershell/module/configurationmanager/Publish-CMPrestageContent).